prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part5.md

-# Major Project: Assignment 5: Information Architecture
+# Part 5: Information Architecture

 ## Introduction

 At this stage of the user-centered design process, you have gathered user research data, created 2 personas, and 1 usage scenario.
 Using this information you begin to create the information architecture for your app.

 ## Instructions